 A short prologue to the sequel, Figment 2: Creed Valley was released 16th of January, 2021 with the full game following close behind.
 In it, Dusty and Piper go on a new adventure to rid the titular valley from a new threat.

 - Artifact Mook: Fear-Of-Loss invokes Mooks from the previous bosses.

-- Artistic License Medicine: In his song, the Plague erroneously lists autism as one of the diseases he plans to give to Dusty.
+- Justified.
+In his song, the Plague erroneously lists autism as one of the diseases he plans to give to Dusty.
 Autism is a mental disorder, not a disease, and it certainly can't be spread between people like diseases can.
-Since the Plague mentions giving autism through a vaccine, this might be a reference to the anti-vaccination movement, but it's not clear if this was the intention, so we'll leave it at that.
+The developers clarified in a comment on their YouTube channel that this line was intentionally incorrect because the Plague is all about spreading medical fears, even if they are totally illogical.

 - Black Bug Room: The final level is set in the conscious mind which represents recent thoughts, but since the person whose mind you're in was in a car crash it gradually turns into this with broken roadsigns, giant mangled car wreckage and objects belonging to the passengers strewn about.